labordynamicsinstitute/replicability-training/jira-workflow-training.md

   - A [link to the report](https://goo.gl/forms/3IaMu6PCG7P7WhK43) can be found in the tall grey bar on the left side of the ticket.
 If this tall grey bar is not visible, then edit the url according to the directions above.
   - [ ] Fill out the `DATA CITATION REPORT` field on Jira with the date on which you complete this report.
   - Use the list of datasets to guide you when filling this out.
   - [ ] **AT THE SAME TIME:** write the corresponding `Data description` section of REPLICATION.md.
-This should provide detail about the datasets that are not obvious from the **Data Citation and Information**
+This should provide detail about the datasets that are not obvious from the **Data Citation and Information** .
+  - [ ] In particular, check each provided URL, and verify if there is a **"Data Use Agreement", "Citation requirement", "License"** on the web page.
+Check any such data use agreement for conditions.
+These may require that the authors cite a particular paper, or cite the data in a particular way (check this), or that the authors may not actually redistribute (provide) the data (check this!).
+If you have doubts, check with your supervisor.
 - [ ] Add the list of datasets to the repository by committing the preliminary version of the REPLICATION.md (`git add`, `git commit`, `git push`)
 - [ ] Fill out the `Data Provenance` section - is the data in the openICPSR repository, or is it someplace else?
 "Various" is a legitimate answer if it is in various locations.